 As teachers, we need to be shifting how we do things to prepare our students for the world that is actually awaiting them.
 We’re not just teaching them content.
 We’re teaching them how to go out there and be successful human beings.
 Think about it back in the day, people would get a job and they would work there until they retired, and then they would move on.
 It wasn’t like that in every situation.
 But that was the vast majority.

 Think about some of the biggest businesses out there right now.
 We’ve got Uber and Airbnb, and all the social media channels.
 That’s where our future is.
 That’s where our future is heading.
 Just 10, 20 years ago, none of that stuff even existed.
 How many of your friends were excited to get a job as a social media manager when they were in middle school or high school and started thinking about jobs?
 It didn’t exist yet.
 That trend is still happening and we need to make sure that we’re prepared are students for it.

-When I created Student-Centered World, I created our signature course called A Passion for Progress: Becoming a 100% Student-Centered Educator.
+When I created Student-Centered World, I created our signature course called A Passion for Progress: Being a Rockstar Teacher in a Stressed-Out World.
 And every single teacher who has taken this course has said that it is the game-changer that they have been looking for.
 I decided that I wanted to be the mentor teacher for all of these educators that weren’t getting what they needed.